adamparkosidis/LOFAR-calculator/README.md

 For a given observation and pipeline setup, the web interface allows users to:

-* Compute the raw and processed data size,
+* Compute the raw and pre-processed data size,

 * Compute theoretical and effective image sensitivity,

 * Estimate the pipeline processing time,

-* Plot the elevation of the sources to observe on any given date,
+* Plot the visibility profiles of the sky sources on any given date,

 * Plan multi-beam observations, and